niki9796dk/P4-CompilerAndLanguage/README.md

 - An instance of a block-class can be trained with the "train"-method, and later evaluated with the "evaluateInput"-method.
 - An example of using a block-class can be found in src/CodeGeneration/DataFlow/Executions/MainBlock.java.

+## Documentation
+A large part of the code-base is documented using the Javadoc-standard which should help increase readability and maintainability.
+The generated index-page can be found in the JavaDoc.zip folder.